-Almost 3,000 people were killed in the 9/11 attacks after al-Qaeda terrorists hijacked four commercial airliners; two passenger jets were flown into the World Trade Centre towers, causing their collapse.
+Almost 3,000 people were killed in the 9/11 attacks in 2001 after al-Qaeda terrorists hijacked four commercial airliners; two passenger jets were flown into the World Trade Centre towers, causing their collapse.

 A third plane hit the Pentagon just outside Washington DC, and the fourth and final plane crashed into a field in Pennsylvania.

-Here is everything you need to know about them.
+Here is everything you need to know about the conspiracy theories.

 What do conspiracy theorists believe?